On Generalized Forward-Reflected-Backward Method for Monotone Inclusion Problems: Numerical Experiments

-where $x^*$ is the true signal and $x_k$ is the reconstruction at iteration $k$.
-Figures~\ref{fig:true_vs_rec_all} and~\ref{fig:coef_rec_all} show that all algorithms nearly recover the nonzero elements of the true signal $x^*$.
-However, as illustrated in Figure~\ref{fig:convergence plot}, Algorithm~\ref{alg:forb_incr} achieves a faster recovery of the true signal compared to the other methods, both in terms of iteration gap and SNR.
+where $x_k$ denotes the estimate produced at the $k$-th iteration.
+Figures~\ref{fig:true_vs_rec_all} and~\ref{fig:coef_rec_all} show that all methods nearly recover the nonzero components of $x^*$.
+Moreover, Figure~\ref{fig:alg1_coeffs_6panels} displays the reconstructions obtained by Algorithm~\ref{alg:forb_incr} for several choices of $(\alpha,\delta)$; in each case the recovery remains accurate, indicating robustness with respect to these parameters.
+Finally, as seen in Figure~\ref{fig:conv_gap_snr}, Algorithm~\ref{alg:forb_incr} reaches high-quality reconstructions more rapidly than the other methods, both in terms of the iterate gap and the SNR evolution.